Edacth/Craft2Git/README.md

 # How to use

-1.Enter your version control/backup path in one textbox and the path of your game's "com.mojang" folder into the other.
+1. Enter your version control/backup path in one textbox and the path of your game's "com.mojang" folder into the other.
 If there are any valid packs in those directories, the program should display them in the listboxes.